Basava: Authenticity

-Basaveshwara Philosophy
+Philosophy

 Basava grew up in a Shaivite family.
 As a leader, he developed and inspired a new devotional movement named Virashaivas, or "ardent, heroic worshippers of Shiva".
 This movement shared its roots in the ongoing Tamil Bhakti movement, particularly the Shaiva Nayanars traditions, over the 7th- to 11th-century.
 However, Basava championed devotional worship that rejected temple worship and rituals led by Brahmins and replaced it with personalized direct worship of Shiva through practices such as individually worn icons and symbols like a small linga.
 This approach brought Shiva's presence to everyone and at all times, without gender, class or caste discrimination.
 Basava's poem, such as Basavanna 703, speak of strong sense of gender equality and community bond, willing to wage war for the right cause, yet being a fellow "devotees' bride" at the time of their need.

 A recurring contrast in his poems and ideas is of Sthavara and Jangama, that is, of "what is static, standing" and "what is moving, seeking" respectively.
 Temples, ancient books represented the former, while work and discussion represented the latter.

 Basava emphasized constant personal spiritual development as the path to profound enlightenment.
 He championed the use of vernacular language, Kannada, in all spiritual discussions so that translation and interpretation by the elite is unnecessary, and everyone can understand the spiritual ideas.
 His approach is akin to the protestant movement, states Ramanuja.
 His philosophy revolves around treating one's own body and soul as a temple; instead of making a temple, he suggests being the temple.
 His trinity consisted of guru (teacher), linga (personal symbol of Shiva) and jangama (constantly moving and learning).

 Basava established, in 12th-century, Anubhava Mantapa, a hall for gathering and discussion of spiritual ideas by any member of the society from both genders, where ardent devotees of Shiva shared their achievements and spiritual poems in the local language.
 He questioned rituals, dualism, and externalization of god, and stated that the true God is "one with himself, self-born".

 While Basava rejected rituals, he encouraged icons and symbols such as the wearing of Istalinga (necklace with personal linga, symbol of Shiva), of Rudraksha seeds or beads on parts of one body, and apply Vibhuti (sacred ash on forehead) as a constant reminder of one's devotion and principles of faith.
 Another aid to faith, he encouraged was the six-syllable mantra, Shivaya Namah, or the shadhakshara mantra which is Om Namah Shivaya.